pypy/pypy/rpython/doc/rtyper.rst

 The process in more details
 ---------------------------

-The RPython Typer has a structure similar to that of the Annotator_: both consider each block of the flow graphs in turn, and perform some analysis on each operation.
+The RPython Typer has a structure similar to that of the :ref:`Annotator <annotator>` both consider each block of the flow graphs in turn, and perform some analysis on each operation.
 In both cases the analysis of an operation depends on the annotations of its input arguments.
 This is reflected in the usage of the same